glitchheadgit/tgbot_retinal_disease_classifier/README.md

-# Telegram bot for ird prediction
+# Telegram bot for retinal disease prediction

 To run this bot take following steps: